hitokiri-mata/katacoda-courses/kubernetes-serverless/kubeless/step3.md

 With the above, here is a breakdown of this function registration request:

 - kubeless function deploy _fibonacci_ tells Kubeless to register a new function named fibonacci.
 The function will be accessible over the Web using this name.
-Note that this doesn’t need to be the same as the function name used inside the code (we’ll specify that a little further along using the --handler option).
+This doesn’t need to be the same as the function name used inside the code (this is instead specified using the --handler option).

 - --runtime python3.6 tells Kubeless to use Python 3.6 to execute the code.
 Other runtimes are available such as: Java, NodeJS, Ruby, PHP, Golang, .NET and Ballerina.
 You can also supply a [custom runtime](https://kubeless.io/docs/runtimes/) as a container.